drtamarojgreen/multiple_viewer/docs/plan.md

 ---

-## 2. Logging Framework
+## 2. Modular Analytics & Data Interchange

 **Objective:**
+To refactor the analytics logic into a self-contained, modular component and implement a dependency-free JSON parser to standardize data exchange for the API and other features.

+**Current Status:**
+Analytics are currently hardcoded and tightly coupled with other application logic.
+There is no standard format for data interchange, and the project lacks JSON handling capabilities.

+**Proposed Solution:**
+*   **Phase 1: Analytics Engine Refactoring**
+    *   Create a dedicated `AnalyticsEngine` class.
+    *   Move all analytics functions (`getNodeDegree`, `computeDensity`, `findConnectedComponents`, etc.) into this class.
+    *   Ensure these functions operate on graph data (`const Graph&`) and return results in plain C++ data structures, with no direct dependency on UI or rendering.

+*   **Phase 2: Dependency-Free JSON Implementation**
+    *   Implement JSON parsing and serialization functionality in `file_logic.h` and `file_logic.cpp` to avoid external libraries.
+    *   This will involve:
+        *   Creating a data structure (e.g., a `struct` or `class` using `std::variant` or a custom tagged union) to represent the JSON data model (object, array, string, number, boolean, null).
+        *   Writing a recursive-descent parser that reads a `std::string` and populates this internal data structure.
+        *   Writing a serializer that traverses the internal data structure and generates a valid JSON string.

+*   **Phase 3: Integration**
+    *   The CLI API will use the `AnalyticsEngine` to perform calculations.
+    *   The results from the engine will be converted to the internal JSON representation and then serialized to a string for output to the console.
+    *   This design ensures analytics are modular, testable, and easily exposed via the API in a standard format.

+**Dependencies:**
+*   None.

+**Testing Strategy:**
+*   **Unit Tests:** Test each function in the `AnalyticsEngine`.
+*   **Integration Tests:** Create extensive unit tests for the JSON parser and serializer, covering valid inputs, edge cases, and malformed data.

+**Documentation:**
+*   Document the `AnalyticsEngine`'s public interface.
+*   Document the JSON data structures and the public API of the parser/serializer for internal developers.

+---

+## 3. Logging Framework

+**Objective:**
 To implement a structured logging system for debugging, monitoring application health, and tracking user actions.

 **Current Status:**
 No formal logging system exists.
-Debugging relies on `printf` statements or a debugger.
+Debugging relies on `std::cout` statements or a debugger.

 **Proposed Solution:**
-Integrate a lightweight, header-only C++ logging library like `spdlog` for its performance and flexibility.
+We will implement a simple, custom, header-only logging utility to avoid external dependencies.

 *   **Phase 1: Setup and Basic Logging**
-    *   Integrate `spdlog` into the project build system.
-    *   Create a central `Logger` utility class to initialize and configure the logger (e.g., set log level, define log format).
+    *   Create a `Logger` singleton class to provide a global access point for logging.
-    *   Configure two default sinks:
+    *   It will manage a `std::ofstream` for file logging to a configurable path (e.g., `logs/app.log`).
-        *   A rotating file sink (`logs/app.log`) for persistent logging.
-        *   A console sink for real-time output during development (configurable log level).
+    *   Configure two output streams: A file stream for persistent logging and a console stream (`std::cout`/`std::cerr`) for real-time output, which can be enabled/disabled by a log level setting.
     *   Replace critical `std::cerr` or `std::cout` error messages with logger calls (`logger->error(...)`).

 *   **Phase 2: Comprehensive Logging**